MicrosoftDocs/customer-insights/ci-docs/journeys/overriding-fls-attributes.md

 Once you've been notified that the FLS is enabled, you can start using FLS-protected attributes in Customer Insights – Journeys.

-For more information, see [Submit a support request](/dynamics365/field-service/field-service-get-help).
+For more information, see [submit a support request](/dynamics365/field-service/field-service-get-help).

 ## More information